isisaddons/isis-app-todoapp/README.md

 ![](https://raw.github.com/isisaddons/isis-app-todoapp/master/images/180-app-user-entity.png)

-If not all of these properties are required, then they can be hidden either using security or though Isis' internal event bus (described below).
+If not all of these properties are required, then they can be hidden either using security or though Apache Isis' internal event bus (described below).
 Conversely, additional properties can be "grafted onto" the user using the contributed properties/collections discussed previously.

 ### Themes